 According to the F&S Report, among the top 10 international container liner operators (ranked by fleet capacity as in February 2022) which, in aggregate, accounted for approximately 85% of the global container fleet capacity, five of them are our customers during the two years ended December 31, 2021 and 2020.
-Our revenue generated from international container liner operators amounted to approximately US\$223.2 million and US\$297.2 million for FY2020 and FY2021, respectively, representing approximately 95.3% and 91.0% of our total revenue in FY2020 and FY2021, respectively.
+Our revenue generated from international container liner operators accounted for approximately 95.3% and 91.0% of our total revenue in FY2020 and FY2021, respectively.